aarkay/match-thread-bot/README.md

     TestThreadBot:ThisIsATestPassword:SubForTesting:TestThreadBot v0.1 by /u/iliketotestthings

 The fourth detail, the bot's user agent, should be provided as per [reddit's API rules](https://github.com/reddit/reddit/wiki/API).
 Note that reddit asks new accounts to complete a captcha if they want to post anything and I haven't put anything in the code to get around that, so you'll need to figure out a way to get your bot account a lot of karma if you want it to work autonomously.
-A future update might see better captcha handling.

 mtb.py
 -----